 - Prepaid debit card PINs are not sent through the post, so there’s no chance that a person can steal and actively use your prepaid debit card before it arrives at your door.

-- The Suits Me mobile banking app is accessed via a 5-digit mPIN or biometric technology, including One-Time Passwords (OTPs).
+- The Suits Me® mobile app is accessed via a 5-digit mPIN or biometric technology, including One-Time Passwords (OTPs).

-- Suits Me customers are regularly requested to change their online banking account password, which minimises the risk of hackers using passwords they may have gained from other accounts.
+- Suits Me® customers are regularly requested to change their online money account password, which minimises the risk of hackers using passwords they may have gained from other accounts.

 *IVR (Interactive Voice Response) is a type of technology that’s generated by a computer.
 It allows computers to communicate with humans using voice and DTMF tones.